HACC2018/ohia.ai/server/README.md

 1. Create an EC2 instance and install Node, `git`, `nginx`, and `pm2` to it.
 1. Fork this repository and clone the fork to the EC2 server.
 1. Install the project on the server, set up nginx, and run the Node server as a pm2 process.

+## Known Server Issues

+When running `pm2 logs` on the EC2 server:
+- There are errors about the port being in use, yet the API server is still accessible via Postman or the ohia.ai app:
+    ```
+    Error: listen EADDRINUSE :::3000
+    ```
+- There are errors about the bucket being required, but images nevertheless get uploaded to S3:
+    ```
+    Error: bucket is required
+    0|index  |     at new S3Storage (/home/ec2-user/ohia.ai/node_modules/multer-s3/index.js:84:29)
+    ```
+- There are `tfjs-node` errors, even if the model is able to make predictions and return them to the client:
+    ```
+    Registration of backend tensorflow failed
+    2|index  | Error: /home/ec2-user/ohia.ai/node_modules/@tensorflow/tfjs-node/build/Release/tfjs_binding.node: invalid ELF header
+    ```
+- The server keeps exiting and restarting:
+    ```
+    App [index:2] exited with code [1] via signal [SIGINT]
+    PM2      | App [index:2] starting in -fork mode-
+    ```

 ## Seeding the Database